shurik204/map-prepare/README.md

 - Zip all datapacks
 - Zip and add resourcepack to the world if provided
 - Update pack_format in resourcepack and datapacks
+- (New) Run regex replace pattern on all command blocks

 # How to use